peterkuma/ds-format/README.md

 - `sel` – selector (dict)

-Selector is a dictionary where each key is a dimension name and value is a mask to apply along the dimension.
+Selector is a dictionary where each key is a dimension name and value is a mask to apply along the dimension or a list of indexes.

 Returns None.